 Section 1.
-In all instances where the detail is to be paid by a governmental body (excluding the Town of Hamilton), or by an outside individual, group, corporation or organization, there may be a Fire officer required subject to the discretion of the Fire Chief.
-Effective on execution of this Agreement, employee(s) working such details shall be compensated at the rate of \$45 per hour for a firefighter and \$55 per hour for an officer, with a four (4) hour minimum with overtime for Holidays and anything exceeding ten (10) hours on any given day.
+In all instances where the Extra Paid Detail is to be paid by a governmental body (excluding the Town of Hamilton), or by an outside individual, group, corporation or organization, there may be a Fire officer/firefighter required subject to the discretion of the Fire Chief.
+Effective on execution of this agreement, employee(s) working such Extra Paid Details shall be compensated at the rate of \$55 per hour with a four (4) hour minimum with overtime for Holidays and anything exceeding ten (10) hours on any given day.
 Town details will be paid at the employee's over time rate of pay.
-Town Details will be paid at the rate of his/her normal rate of pay multiplied by one0and one-half.
+Town Details will be paid at the rate of the employee's normal rate of pay multiplied by one and one-half (11⁄2).

-All extra paid details shall be assigned by the Fire Chief on an equitable basis using the Departmental Standard Operating Guidelines and Procedures.
+All Extra Paid Details shall be assigned by the Fire Chief on an equitable basis using the Departmental Standard Operating Guidelines and Procedures.
 Employees covered under this contract shall have the right of first refusal.

 Section 2.
-Details shall be paid to employee(s) in the next payroll cycle following the collections of the billed invoice.
+Extra Paid Details shall be paid to employee(s) in the next available payroll cycle